Posted on Leave a comment

 • 1.
 High Knees – Run slowly with short strides while lifting your knees up to waist level.
 Land on the forefront of your feet and not on the heels.

 • 2.
 Butt Kicks – Jog slowly while bringing one heel off the floor towards your glutes as possible.
-Move the opposite arm as when running.
+Move the opposite arm when running.

 • 3.
 Skips – Skip with high knees, extend the keg forward, and bring your leg down.
 Try to move forward as quickly as possible.
-The foot should be slightly flexed, which means toes drawn up towards your shin.
+The foot should be slightly flexed, which means the toes are drawn up towards your shin.
 Move your arms as if you were running.

 • 4.
 Grapevine – This drill is fun, step to the right side while the left leg is crossed behind the right foot.